 How does the referral process work?

-- As a Connector, you are required to provide 3 referrals to the Connectee within 2 weeks after your meeting.
-In turn, each of your referrals is asked for another 3 contacts to the Connectee.
+- As a Connector, you are required to provide one referral to the Connectee within 2 weeks after your meeting.
 The basic business network created from this program will better connect them to the opportunities available in Ottawa.

-Who are the referrals I provide to the Connectees?
+Who is the referral I provide to the Connectees?

-- Referrals are anyone within your personal or professional network who would be a good resource for the Connectee.
+- Referral is anyone within your personal or professional network who would be a good resource for the Connectee.

-- These could include: Executive, Managers, HR, connected or influential business leaders, or members of industry associations, even someone who is looking to fill a job vacancy.
+- These could include: executive, managers, human resource, connected or influential business leaders, or members of industry associations, even someone who is looking to fill a job vacancy.

-We trust that you’ll do your best in coming up with at least 3 good people for your Connectee to meet.
+We trust that you’ll do your best in coming up with at least one good person for your Connectee to meet.
 There is no ‘perfect’ match but we know that expanding contacts based on similar interests and backgrounds works well for new professional immigrants.

 Do I need to keep in touch with the Connectee?